 If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you.
 Read our full disclosure here.

-My daughter and I had dinner with the princesses at Akershus Royal Banquet Hall in Disney World’s Epcot’s Norway pavilion a while back and I have been meaning to share a review!
+Here’s my Akershus Royal Banquet Hall review of dinner with the princesses in Epcot’s Norway pavilion!
 So get ready for lots of cuteness and some not-so-weird Norwegian food.

 Akershus is the only table service restaurant in the Norway pavilion in Disney World’s Epcot.
 It is also one of the only places to dine with the princesses, the other locations being Cinderella’s Royal Table in the Magic Kingdom, Trattoria al Forno at the Boardwalk, and 1900 Park Fare in the Grand Floridian Resort.

 Breakfast, lunch, and dinner are all served here.
 It is a very popular location so reservations are definitely recommended – I would suggest getting one at the 180-day window if at all possible!

 First, you will check in at this podium and you may be given a buzzer.
 We were right on time for our fairly early 5 pm dinner reservation and we were escorted right in.

 Next, you will have a chance to have a group picture taken with a princess – ours was with Belle, which I think is the norm here.
 I was fumbling with my camera and getting my Magic Band scanned so, unfortunately, I didn’t get a picture.